-- (j) hazing. - (k) harassment, bullying, violence or threats of violence, as defined in District Policies JFCB or JFCL. - (l) physically assaulting or causing bodily injury to a District employee, administrator, visitor, or student, including nonconsensual touching, fighting, jostling, and horseplay. - (m) verbally assaulting or threatening a District employee, administrator, visitor or student. - (n) verbally abusing a District employee, administrator, visitor or student by name-calling, use of ethnic, racial, or gender slugs or derogatory statements addressed publicly to others, that may precipitate disruption of the educational environment, incite violence, or otherwise detract from the education mission of the District. - (o) making bomb threats, making terroristic threats, or making false fire or other emergency alarms. - (p) displaying profane or obscene gestures, wearing profane or obscene clothing or apparel, or violations of Student Dress Code as defined in Policy JFCA. - (q) lying or giving false information either verbally or in writing to school staff or administrator. - (r) using, throwing, or threatening to use objects intended for other purposes to inflict bodily harm, damage property, or to intimidate as defined in Policy JFCJ. - (s) engaging in inappropriate sexual behavior, including sexual acts or contact, in the classroom, on school grounds, on school vehicles, or at school activities or events. - (t) leaving school property when not permitted to do so. - (u) failing to comply with lawful directives or policies issued by school staff or administrators and failing to comply with District Policies, rules and regulations. - (v) violating District fundraising Policy IGDF. - (w) committing or attempting extortion, coercion, or blackmail seeking money or other objects of value from an unwilling person, or forcing an individual to act through the use of force or threat of force. - (x) invasion of privacy of another or improper use of District or other technology resources as defined in Policy JFCM or Policy JFCN. - (y) engaging in conduct that the District determines is not in conformity with the accepted principles of appropriate behavior and contrary to the moral standards of the community. - (z) violation of any law, District Policy, Rule or Procedure, School Handbook, or Building rules or regulations. - 4.
-Torturing, tormenting or abusing a pupil or in any way maltreating a pupil or a teacher with physical violence.
+- j) hazing, which means any conduct or method of initiation or association into any student team, class, program, club, organization, association, or activity, that willfully or recklessly endangers the physical or mental health of any student or other person.
+Examples include, but not limited to whipping, beating, exposure to weather, forced consumption of food, liquor, beverage, drug, or other substance, or any brutal treatment or forced physical activity that is likely to adversely affect the physical health or safety of the student or other person, or which subjects the student or other person to extreme mental distress, including extended deprivation of sleep, or rest or extended isolation. - k) harassment, bullying, violence or threats of violence, as defined in District Policies JFCB, JFCL, or ACA or any state or federal law or regulation. - l) physically assaulting or causing bodily injury to a District employee, visitor, or student, including nonconsensual touching, fighting, jostling, and /or horseplay. - m) verbally assaulting or threatening a District employee, visitor or student. - n) verbally abusing a District employee, administrator, visitor or student by name-calling, use of ethnic, racial, or gender slugs or derogatory statements addressed publicly to others, that may precipitate disruption of the educational environment, incite violence, or otherwise detract from the education mission of the District. - o) making bomb threats, making terroristic threats, or making false fire or other emergency alarms. - p) displaying profane or obscene gestures, wearing profane or obscene clothing or apparel, or violations of Student Dress Code as defined in Policy JFCA. - q) lying or giving false information either verbally or in writing including knowingly making false statements or knowingly submitting false information during any grievance process, including, but not limited to Title IX. - r) using, throwing, or threatening to use objects intended for other purposes to inflict bodily harm, damage property, or to intimidate as defined in Policy IFCI - s) engaging in inappropriate sexual behavior, including sexual acts or contact, in the classroom, on school grounds, on/in school vehicles, or at school activities or events. - t) leaving school property when not permitted to do so. - failing to comply with lawful directives or policies issued by school staff or administrators and failing to comply with District policies, rules and regulations. - v) violating District fundraising Policy IGDF. - w) committing or attempting extortion, coercion, or blackmail seeking money or other objects of value from an unwilling person, or forcing an individual to act through the use of force or threat of force. - x) invasion of privacy of another or improper use of District or other technology resources as defined in Policy JFCM or Policy JFCN. - y) violation of any law, District Policy, Rule or Procedure, School Handbook, or Building rules or regulations. - 4.
+Torturing, tormenting or abusing a pupil or in any way maltreating a pupil, or a teacher, with physical violence.
 Wyo.
 Stat. § 21-4-306.